 Tickets are £24, with a 50% discount for members.

 Hosted by: South African High Commission

 |Business & Community Awards 2020||Wed 16th Sep, 2020||£89.00|

 The South African Chamber of Commerce Awards is a celebration of the best efforts and achievements of the South African community in the UK, all wrapped up into a fantastic gala evening.
 We invite nominations in a range of award categories, each focussing on specific areas on business and community activity.
 If you know someone who excels at what they do, then they deserve your nomination.

-For full details, including award categories and sponsorship opportunities, please visit the dedicated Awards website.
+For full details, including award categories, criteria and sponsorship opportunities, please visit the dedicated Awards website.

 Third Party Events

 |Kunene and the King||Fri 24th Jan, 2020||See website|